NeuromatchAcademy/precourse/prereqs/ClimateScience.md

 ## Programming

 We expect students to be familiar with the following topics in Python: variables, lists, dictionaries, the numpy, matplotlib, cartopy, datetime, pandas and data formats.
-Students who are not familiar with some of the topics mentioned before, are required to take the **Python pre-course**, which offers asynchronous support for a selection of tutorials from Project Pythia.
+Students who are not familiar with some of the topics mentioned before, are required to take the self-guided **Python pre-course** utilizing Project Pythia's materials.

 What is Project Pythia?
 Check out the fantastic [~5min video](https://bit.ly/42P799Y) that Julia Kent prepared for you as an intro to this fabulous material.